anonymousmeowmeow/SG-LegalCite/README.md

 ---

 ## Acknowledgements

+AI coding assistants (e.g., ChatGPT) were used to support code development for the data extraction pipeline and model training, as well as manuscript polishing.
+All scientific design, methodology, and analysis are the authors' own work.

 Expert validation was conducted by legally qualified annotators from two Singapore law schools.
 Experiments were run on a university HPC cluster (A100 GPUs).